INTERNATIONAL TRAVEL TIPS – Part 2

 Question: Are there special precautions for women traveling alone?

 Answer from a business traveler: I was staying at a very well known highly respected hotel in a roof level end room (meaning that the building was 15+ stories, but designed with a connecting lower level roof, for the pool, deck, meeting rooms, etc.) I intuitively KNEW it was a bad idea to take a room on this level, but shrugged it off, mistake #1.
 I’ve always used the menus you hang outside your doorknob to order breakfast when on business trips.
 I thought it would be easier because I would have my order delivered during a specific time frame and then I did not have to worry about a room service delay.
 On this order form, one writes her name, how many will be eating, your room number, time of delivery, and your order.
 I had given someone all the ammunition that he would need.
 That someone went to my door-tag, got my name and room number, and then told the front desk that he was my husband and that he needed a new key.
 The clerk, WITHOUT ASKING FOR ID OR CALLING MY ROOM GAVE HIM MY ROOM KEY!
 At 2 a.m.
 I was awakened by my door opening with a man’s hand trying to figure out how to get the bar undone.
 Luckily I had put the security bar across.
 I started yelling at him and told him that I was on the phone with the police.
-Fortunately, these events rarely happen anymore due to hotels taking measures to reduce their liability.
+Fortunately, these events rarely happen anymore.
+Hotels now take measures to reduce their liability.
 Nevertheless, it is always a good idea to use the chain lock and avoid staying on the ground floor.

 Question: My daughter is a year and a half, and we would like to take advantage of traveling with her via plane before she turns two and before we have to pay for her.
 But without a ticket guaranteeing her a seat, she has to sit on our lap.
 How safe is that?